joeypiccola/timezone_win/README.md

 WMI (specifically the win32_timezone class) to get the current timezone.
 Below are the permitted timezone values that may be used.

+The main advantage to this module over puppetlabs/dsc which calls the xTimezone DSC resource is that this module does **not** have a dependency on PowerShell Version 5.
+Lets face it, some of us have old stuff to manage.

 ## Example
 ```ruby
 class { '::timezone_win':